goktug97/pipcs/README.md

 ReinforcementLearning(user_config)
 ```

-- *Note*: If a config is not inherited, typing is necessary but putting the correct type is not necessary. `'typing.Any'` can be used if you don't want to bother with typing but they are important if you are using static type checking tool such as `mypy`.
+- *Note*: If a config is not inherited, `typing` is necessary.
+Also, if you are adding your own variable to the inherited config and want it to be register, you need to specify the type.
+Putting the correct type is not necessary. `'typing.Any'` can be used if you don't want to bother with `typing` but they are important if you are using a static type checking tool such as `mypy`.

 ## Accessing Variables
 ```python